developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	  </CustomKioskMode>

 ### setBackKeyDisable
-**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the HOME key, which could otherwise quit the kiosk application and bring up the Android Launcher.
-Disabled by default.
+**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the BACK key, which could otherwise invoke the previously active app, activity or Android Launcher; potentially quitting the kiosk app.
+Disabled by default (BACK key is active).

 **Possible Values**:

-* **0 - Disabled (default)**
+* **0 - Disabled (default; BACK key is active)**
-* 1 - Enabled
+* 1 - Enabled (BACK key is disabled)

 #### Example
 	:::xml